JuliaLang/www.julialang.org/blog/_posts/2018-08-08-one-point-zero.md

   around long-lived objects, which frees programmers to use convenient high-level abstractions without performance costs.

-* Parametric types constructors are now always called with the same syntax as they are declared.
+* Parametric type constructors are now always called with the same syntax as they are declared.
 This eliminates an obscure but confusing corner of language syntax.

 * The iteration protocol has been completely redesigned to make it easier to implement many